Circular Economy

 Adopting a circular approach to procurement allows businesses to become more sustainable while delivering business benefits.
 Circular procurement focuses on closing energy and material loops within supply chains, creating demand for example for remanufactured goods or reuse of materials.
 It creates long-term value by focusing not just on single transactions, but on the products and services suppliers offer their clients.

-In 2022 Business in the Community will be developing joint statements of demand as part of a collaborative procurement project across northern Europe.
-These will be co-developed by procurers, setting out their future circular asks for three specific product categories.
-This will send a clear signal to the market of a shared demand, creating the basis for suppliers to invest and innovate to develop circular products which will meet that demand.
+During 2022 Business in the Community began developing joint statements of demand as part of a collaborative procurement project across northern Europe.
+Procurers are co-developing these, setting out their future circular asks for three specific product categories.
+This will signal a shared demand to the market, creating the basis for suppliers to invest and innovate to develop circular products to meet that demand.

 Resources to help you take action

-- Factsheet: Circular Procurement (BITC member only).
+- Factsheet: Circular Procurement.
 This factsheet contains six simple steps for any business beginning its circular procurement journey.

 - Factsheet: How Can Corporate Procurement Tackle the Climate Crisis?
-(BITC member only) This factsheet sets out how the role of the modern Chief Procurement Officer (CPO) and procurement leaders can support their businesses to act on climate change.
+This factsheet sets out how the role of the modern Chief Procurement Officer (CPO) and procurement leaders can support their businesses to act on climate change.

 - Report: Improving the Sustainability of Professional Clothing sets out a framework of principles which procurers can adopt to select more circular options for workwear.